HKH515/VLN56/README.md

 Example

 ```
-> search 3 American
+> search 1 6 American
+Do you want to search in the database of Computer Scientists or Computers?
+(1) Computer Scientists
+(2) Computers
-Choose what information you want to search for:
+> Choose what information you want to search for:
 (1) Name
-(2) Profession
+(2) Birthyear
-(3) Description
+(3) Deathyear
-(4) Birthyear
+(4) Sex
-(5) Deathyear
+(5) Profession
-(6) Sex
+(6) Description
-What substring do you want to search for?
+> What substring do you want to search for?
-What do you want to sort by? choose one of the following:
+> What do you want to sort by? choose one of the following:
 (1) Name
 (2) Birthyear
 (3) Deathyear